Tootie Perry: University of Florida

-Later years
+Later life

 Perry later went into the ice cream and dairy business in Gainesville.
 He married, and he and his wife, Ethelyn, had two daughters, Mary Ethelyn (born c.
 1924) and Elizabeth Carter (born c.
 1926).

 Perry also remained active with the Florida football program after graduating.
 In 1925, he moved back to Gainesville and became a fixture on the sidelines at Florida football games, serving as the team's water boy.
 He gained national media notoriety as the "All-American Waterboy," and he also hosted an annual Homecoming barbecue and Brunswick stew banquet for alumni.

 Perry died in 1946 at age 50 in Gainesville and was buried in the local Evergreen Cemetery.
 In 1949, the University of Florida named a new baseball field "Perry Field" in his honor, built on land donated to the university by his family.

 He was posthumously inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1992.